gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 effort has earned the respect of the Polish CRU staff and built deep relationships with our friends in Poland.

-So does the '+' mean more months of the year, not just summer projects?
-Yes, but not primarily...
+### 4. More Partners

+In 2017, we invited 5 members of Cornerstone Church Albania to come to Watermark's Church Leadership Conference.
+We saw an opportunity to invest in some lay-leaders who wouldn't otherwise have the opportunity to attend a conference of that sort.
+After the conference, they expressed a desire to form more authentic small groups at Cornerstone church.
+This led to a mens' small group conference in December of 2017 that we were invited to speak at.

+Lauren Dean and I (Gordon Burgett) have also joined this church multiple times at their annual all-church retreat in Vlora.
+We have been able to build deeper relationships with the members through that church retreat, many of whom are CRU staff.
+We have been encouraging them to *be* the church in their communities.

 ## The strategy behind the +

-The '+' means that we are committed to going deeper in our relationships with the staff with whom we have been in contact.
-We are encouraging and discipling them, just as they encourage and disciple us.
+I hope you've noticed how often I've used the word "relationship" in the above paragraphs.  *This* is the heart of what the '+' means.
+We are intentionally engaged in encouraging and discipling our partners, just as they encourage and disciple us.
 We are experiencing the "unity of the Spirit in the bond of peace" that Paul talks about in Ephesians 4:

 > 4 There is one body and one Spirit, just as you too were called to the one hope
 > of your calling, 5 one Lord, one faith, one baptism, 6 one God and Father of all,
 > who is over all and through all and in all.
 > <span class="source"><a href="https://biblehub.com/net/ephesians/4.htm">Ephesians 4:4-6</a></span>

+Thanks to these deep relationships, we are putting ourselves in position to support the church in Albania.
+As the church in Albania, Hungary, and Poland grows, it will begin to take over from CRU more and more of the activities which do not have a specific missionary *intention*, freeing CRU up to focus wholly on those activities.

-John Stott, in his book [Christian Mission in the Modern World](https://www.amazon.com/Christian-Mission-Modern-World-Stott/dp/0830844392), describes the difference between activities with a missionary *dimension* and activities with a missionary *intention*.
-Those with a missionary *dimension* are activities that create strong believers who as a byproduct will go and share the Gospel, while those with a missionary *intention* are the ones whose express, direct purpose is evangelism and as a byproduct create strong believers.
+This term was coined by John Stott, in his book [Christian Mission in the Modern World](https://www.amazon.com/Christian-Mission-Modern-World-Stott/dp/0830844392).
+He highlights the difference between activities with a missionary *dimension* and activities with a missionary *intention*  Those with a missionary *dimension* are activities that create strong believers who as a byproduct will go and share the Gospel, while those with a missionary *intention* are the ones whose express, direct purpose is evangelism and as a byproduct create strong believers.
 Things like Re:Generation are activities with a missionary *dimension*, while the summer projects in Albania & Hungary are activities with a missionary *intention*.

-As the church in Albania, Hungary, and Poland grows, it will begin to take over from CRU more and more of the activities with a missionary *dimension* freeing CRU up to focus wholly on activities with a missionary *intention*.
-Watermark is well-positioned to support the church in these activities, and we as a team are well-positioned to be the bridge, offering the resources that Watermark makes available and adapting them to the cultures of the countries where we have these partnerships.
-Re:Generation is just the beginning, there are so many more ways that we as the body at Watermark can resource and equip Albanian, Hungarian, and Polish churches.
+Watermark is well-positioned to support the global church in these activities, and we as a team are well-positioned to be the bridge, offering the resources that Watermark makes available and adapting them to the cultures of the countries where we have these partnerships.
+Re:Generation is just the beginning, there are so many more ways that we as the body at Watermark can resource and equip our Albanian, Hungarian, and Polish friends.

 In the process, our members will also grow spiritually and be equipped as "apostles, prophets, evangelists, pastors, and teachers" (Ephesians 4:11).
 This is also part of the '+', and not to be taken lightly.  "therefore you who teach someone else, do you not teach yourself?"
 (Romans 2:21a)

-Thus, our mission statement:
+<a id="mission-statement"></a>

+This leads us to...
+## Our Mission Statement:

 > We are building deep relationships with believers and non-believers in Albania and beyond,
 >  through mutual discipleship and partnering in Evangelism,